Blogs

 • Proper slope: 1:12 maximum (steeper is illegal)

-DIY Installation vs. Professional Installation
+DIY vs. Professional Wheelchair Ramp Installation

-Common Mistakes to Avoid
+Common Mistakes to Avoid When You Choose a Ramp

 • Making the slope too steep to save money